Solidarity of Spectral Gaps for Component-Wise Markov Chains: Introduction

 \begin{corollary} Assume $\|K_j-P_j\|\le \lambda_0<1$ for all $j\in[d]$.
 If for some $\eta_{\mathrm{RSG}}\in(0,1]$,

 then

 \end{corollary}

 The reverse comparison is also available.
 Theorem~\ref{thm:DCW_to_RCW} quantifies the $L^2$ spectral gap of the random-scan component-wise chain in terms of that of a deterministic-scan component-wise chain, showing that geometric convergence in $L^2$ is preserved under changes in the scanning rule, with the proof following an argument developed in prior work \cite{GaitondeMossel2024}.
 Specifically, when geometric convergence holds uniformly over all scan orders, the resulting lower bound on the spectral gap is of order $d^{-2}$ up to a factor of $\log^2 d$.
 When geometric convergence is known only for a single scan order, the corresponding lower bound is of order $d^{-4}$ up to the same factor.
+Note that for this reverse direction, the resulting bounds exhibit a quadratic dependence on the deterministic-scan spectral gap as in \cite{GaitondeMossel2024}.
 The detailed argument is given in Section~\ref{sec:DCW_to_RCW}.

 \begin{theorem} Assume $\|K_j-P_j\|\le \lambda_0<1$ for all $j\in[d]$.
 For each permutation $\sigma:[d]\to[d]$, let $P_{\mathrm{DCW}}^\sigma:=K_{\sigma(d)}\cdots K_{\sigma(1)}$.
 Then there exists a universal constant $c_{\mathrm{RCW}}>0$ such that the following hold.